your-digital-rights/declaration-of-digital-human-rights/Background.md

 9. Vendors of digital goods carry no “product liability” for their Services
 10. The move to subscription based cloud services blurs the line between ownership and a “license to use” the work products of an individual (ie. documents, images, etc. the individual creates).
 It allows organisations to make one-sided decisions to change the type of ownership retrospectively, often after the individual is invested in a platforme
 11. Many individuals lack an in-depth understanding of the above trends and are being exploited by those who do.
 Children are particularly susceptible to this form of abuse

-We believe that the Internet is a global public resource created by the people for the benefit of the people, and as such should be beyond the regulatory reach of any one government.
-The following declaration aims to establish better foundations on top of which the Internet can thrive, while mitigating the threats posed by the above trends.